PDXostc/rvi_v2x_firmware/field-support-manual.md

 Please insert SIM card so that
 * Gold contacts face TOWARDS the board
 * Chipped edge of card leads into the socket
+* Fully inserted card will engage the spring lock

+To remove the card, push in until the spring lock releases, and the card will be ejected partially from the slot.

 >TODO: Do we need a diagram for this?